Ceremonial Dancing on Yap Island, Micronesia

 Dancing, A Means of Storytelling: On Yap Island, dancing takes on a ritualistic role among the region’s indigenous communities.
 In Colonia, Denis—along with Silversea’s guests—admired a ceremonial dance and utilized his skills to capture the spellbinding moment on film.
 A staple of tradition and culture, dancing has great symbolic value, as well as being a “mesmerizing spectacle of swirling colors, trance-inducing chants, and visual storytelling”—as described by Elterman.

-Traditional Yapese Dress: “The most captivating part of the Yapese dance is without doubt the traditional Yapese dress—it’s absolutely phenomenal,” says Elterman, recalling the first moment he saw Yapese dancers.
+Traditional Yapese Dress: “The most captivating part of the Yapese dance is, without doubt, the traditional Yapese dress—it’s absolutely phenomenal,” says Elterman, recalling the first moment he saw Yapese dancers.
 “It’s very colorful and made entirely from natural materials.
-The performers wore intricately weaved grass dresses with vibrant details, hand-sewn beads, jewelry and hair bands.
+The performers wore intricately woven grass dresses with vibrant details, hand-sewn beads, jewelry and hair bands.
 The attention to detail is superb, with each strand of grass individually dyed and stitched.”

 Yap Island has a population of just over 11,000, including a diminishing number of residents who wear this traditional dress at all times.
 “Yap women traditionally wear grass skirts […] that are usually made our of various kinds of plants,” says Don Evans, the General Manager of Yap Island’s visitors bureau and a long-term resident of the island, substantiating Elterman’s description.
 “And the pedestrian or every-day grass skirt is really like a moving haystack – brown and so on – but they do brightly-colored skirts made out of hibiscus fiber for ceremonies and for dances […].
 Boys and men usually wear loincloths […].
 The layers of this loincloth is dependent on age.
 A young boy would just wear […] one loincloth, and as they get older colors are added—usually red, white and blue colors; a man about 30 would have the full regalia; and then when you reach a certain age […] you can start taking some of those loincloths off.”